 Perri Ashton, BA, GDipPsych(Adv), MEd&DevPsych, MAPS

-Services that Perri provides include school behavioural consulting services, conducting a range of assessments, and working with educators to create an inclusive school environment.
-Perri is passionate about supporting individuals with ASD to achieve their goals, including adolescents and young adults.
+Services that Perri provides include school behavioural consulting services, conducting a range of assessments, counselling services, and working with educators to create an inclusive school environment.

 Office and Finance Administrator.

 Lauren joined Learning for Life in 2021, bringing extensive experience in client services and operational support across corporate, allied health and early intervention settings.
 In addition to her background in administration, Lauren’s experience encompasses application of human-centred design to create functional therapy and consultation spaces.
 Lauren is the first point of contact for Learning for Life families, and manages our finances and day to day operations.